JoaoFelicissimo03/JoaoFelicissimo03/README.md

 ## 🎯 Professional Profile

-I am an aspiring **Data Analyst** and **Business Intelligence Analyst** dedicated to bridging the gap between complex data and strategic decision-making.
+I am a **Data Analyst** and **Business Intelligence Analyst** dedicated to bridging the gap between complex data and strategic decision-making.
 Through structured certifications and hands-on project development, I have built a solid foundation in data modeling, dashboard development, and statistical analysis.
 I thrive on translating business requirements into clear, interactive visual solutions that drive efficiency and growth.

 ---